Always Wanted a Lighthouse? US Is Giving Some Away, Selling Others at Auction

 The four lighthouses being sold at auction include Cleveland Harbor West Pierhead Light, a 50-foot (15.5-meter) steel tower dating to 1911 that is only accessible by boat but has spectacular views of the city skyline.

-The others are Penfield Reef Lighthouse in Fairfield, Connecticut; Stratford Shoal Light in the middle of Long Island Sound between New York and Connecticut; and Keweenaw Waterway Lower Entrance Light in Chassell, Michigan.
+The others are Penfield Reef Lighthouse in Fairfield, Conn.; Stratford Shoal Light in the middle of Long Island Sound between New York and Connecticut; and Keweenaw Waterway Lower Entrance Light in Chassell, Mich.

 Some of the lighthouses purchased in the past have been converted into private residences by people who want a unique living situation.